What are antibiotics?

 work when you do need them.
 Each time you take antibiotics, you are more likely

 to have some bacteria that the medicine does not kill.
-Over time these bacteria
+These bacteria

-change (mutate) and become harder to kill.
-The antibiotics that used to kill
+can change (mutate) so they are harder to kill.
+Then, the antibiotics that used to kill

 them no longer work.
 These bacteria are called antibiotic-resistant